 Ann knows firsthand how out-of-home and institutional care can strip people of their identity, Aboriginality and self-respect, and leave them wary of showing affection or developing attachment bonds, even within their own families.

 Because of these tough life experiences, Ann has a unique capacity to relate to people and families caught up in the Child Protection system.
-She is able to track down and engage with children’s wider family networks in order to find family members who are able and willing to engage with the child or young person – and with the Department.
+She is able to track down and engage with children’s wider family networks in order to find family members who are safe and willing to engage with the child or young person – and with the Department.
 Ann has developed a number of programs and processes that specifically address:

 - supporting the identity and stability of Aboriginal children in care,

-- meeting the emotional needs of Aboriginal children transitioning out of State care
+- meeting the emotional needs of Aboriginal children transitioning out of State care.

 Ann began her career working with Aboriginal Elders who were members of the Stolen Generation through a HACC program delivered by SouthCare, where she introduced Healing Art Therapy so that they could address their direct experiences of Historical Trauma.
-She established social programs to enable the Elders to reconnect to their extended family and to friends; and she ensured that they connected back to culture through attending funerals and celebrating NAIDOC, among other activities.
+She established social programs to enable the Elders to connect to their extended family and to friends; and she ensured that they connected back to culture through attending funerals and celebrating NAIDOC, among other activities.

 During this period Ann was invited to sit on the Juvenile Release Board, a position she held for some 5 years.